Origin Location | Tibet |

 At the top center are three lamas, wearing monastic robes and red pandita hats, seated.
 The central figure portrays the iconographic form of Sakya Pandita (1182-1251) and the figure on the left that of Ngorchen Kunga Zangpo (1382-1456) the founder of the Ngor sub-school of Sakya.
 To the left is the tutelary deity Hevajra with eight faces and sixteen hands embracing the consort vajra Nairatmya.
 To the right is the tutelary deity Chakrasamvara, of the Kanha lineage, with four faces and twelve hands embracing the consort Vajra Yogini.

 At the right side is Ekajati (Tib.: ral chig ma, Eng.: One Braid) with one face and two hands holding a vase to the heart, seated in a relaxed posture.
-Below that is Shri Devi (Tib.: pal den lha mo, Eng.: Glorious Goddess) with one face and four hands holding a sword and skullcup in the right and a spear and 'kila' in the left; riding a mule.
+Below that is Shri Devi (Tib.: pal den lha mo, Eng.: Glorious Goddess) with one face and four hands holding a sword and skullcup in the right and a spear and 'kila' in the left; riding a donkey.

 At the left side is Bhutadamara Vajrapani with one face and four hands standing atop a white daemon with four hands and the head of an elephant.
 This form of Bhutadamara standing atop an elephant is from the Vajravali Collection of Pandita Abhayakaragupta.
 Below that Kartaridhara Mahakala holds a curved knife aloft with the right hand and a skullcup to the heart with the left.